|Servicing category||Overall ranking||Management and organization||Loan administration||Outlook ranking|

 - Confirmation that the purchaser is not affiliated with Rialto or any interested person, as defined in a PSA.

-Table 5 provides data on Rialto's CMBS REO disposition history, which has accelerated in recent years, accompanied by what we consider to be relatively favorable average hold periods of 14.6 months during 2020 and 15.9 months during the first of 2021.
-Although the company has liquidated a substantial amount of small-balance REO collateral (vacant land, undeveloped lots, etc. ) during its history, we note that it has more limited experience managing and disposing the larger, more complex REO assets typically found in CMBS trusts.
-We also note the increased complexity of the REO assets in the June 30, 2021 active portfolio, which is accompanied by property type diversity, albeit with an emphasis on retail properties (43% of REO asset count; 40% of UPB) and, to a lesser extent, limited-service hotels (35% of REO asset count; 28% of UPB).
+Table 5 provides data on Rialto's CMBS REO disposition history, which has accelerated in recent years, accompanied by what we consider to be relatively favorable average hold periods, albeit at a multi-year high of 20.0 months during the first half of 2022.
+Although the company has liquidated a substantial amount of small-balance REO collateral (vacant land, undeveloped lots, etc.) during its history, we note that it has more limited experience managing and disposing the larger, more complex REO assets typically found in CMBS trusts.
+We also note the increased complexity of REO assets in the June 30, 2022 active portfolio, which is accompanied by property type diversity, albeit with an emphasis on retail properties (36% of REO asset count; 56% of UPB) and limited-service hotels (34% of REO asset count; 22% of UPB).